animalat/animalat/README.md

 - I'm a software engineer currently in my first year of university 📚
 - I am particularly interested in machine learning and artificial intelligence 🤖

-Most of my repositories are private at the moment.
 <!--
 **nakshayan/nakshayan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.